Fire Protection FAQs

 The liquid inside the bulbs comes in a variety of colors, and each color represents the temperature required to activate the sprinkler:

 In addition, the average property damage per hotel or motel fire was 56% less in structures with fire sprinkler systems than without.
-The numbers above tell a compelling story.
 Fire sprinkler systems save money, and more importantly, save lives.

-The most important thing to do to keep your fire sprinkler in good shape is to have it inspected by a Fire Pros professional once a year.
+The most important thing to do to keep your fire sprinkler in good shape is to have it inspected by Fire Pros once a year.

 Frequent fire sprinkler inspections will help catch any problems with your system so they don’t prevent it from operating properly in the future.
-In addition, fire sprinkler system maintenance will usually lower insurance premiums.
+Plus, fire sprinkler system maintenance will usually lower insurance premiums.

 Do’s & Don’ts of Fire Sprinkler Systems